 Lencioni’s 5 Dysfunctions of a Team: What They are and How to Overcome

-Multi year observation of team development and experience of coaching thousands of teams towards better performance inspired Patrick Lencioni to single out 5 dysfunctions of a team.
+Multi year observation of team development and experience of coaching thousands of people and teams towards better performance inspired Patrick Lencioni to single out 5 dysfunctions of a team.
 The 5 dysfunctions take the form of a pyramid that resembles Maslow’s hierarchy of needs; just like Maslow, Lencioni believes that you cannot resolve the issues of a higher level without attending to the lower level needs first.

 Each dysfunction has a direct impact on the team performance and hampers overall productivity.
 The good news is that you, as a manager, with leadership and management skills can overcome all these dysfunctions.